Siphon880gh/devbrain/Enterprise - Chat Bot, SEO, Support Docs, Receiving Payments, Virality/Workspace Management - OfficeRnD/OfficeRnD - Setup for app integration.md

-This is the **complete, start-to-finish** guide for connecting FlexAgents / AgentOps to the OfficeRnD Flex API v2.
+This is the **complete, start-to-finish** guide for connecting an application to the OfficeRnD Flex API v2.
 Follow these steps in order.

 > **Prerequisites**
 >